athatheo/CV-reproduction-project/README.md

 DataLoading code taken from [lwpyr/CSP-pedestrian-in-pytorch](https://github.com/lwpyr/CSP-pedestrian-detection-in-pytorch/).
 We plan to change that as well.

-## HRNet backbone
+## 2. BACKBONE - HRNet reproduction(from scratch)
 ### Dependencies:
-pytorch(*the stable vision in official website is fine*) The pretrained model should be downloaded from https://drive.google.com/file/d/1NxCK7Zgn5PmeS7W1jYLt5J9E0RRZ2oyF/view and put in the HRNet_pretrain/checkpoints folder
+1. pytorch(*the stable vision in official website is fine*)
+2. The pretrained model should be downloaded from https://drive.google.com/file/d/1NxCK7Zgn5PmeS7W1jYLt5J9E0RRZ2oyF/view and put in the HRNet_pretrain/checkpoints folder
+3. The original paper can be found in https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9052469

 ### Get started
-Go to the HRNet_pretrain folder, run the *hrnetpretrain.py* file, the input size is 2048*1024, and the output tensor size is [1, 480, 256, 128]
+To verify the results, go to the HRNet_pretrain folder, run the *hrnetpretrain.py* file, the input size is 2048*1024, and the output tensor size is [1, 480, 256, 128].

+The HRNet is the backbone of our F2DNet.
+Its goal is to represent the network input in a semantically richer and spatially precise way.

+The detailed documentation for HRNet can be found in [HRNet_pretrain](./HRNet_pretrain/readme.md).

+## 3. DETECTION -